ColinSanders1/ColinSanders1.github.io/_pages/frontpage.md

 If you're looking for something interactive, check out my Scouting Report dashboard with all of my scouting reports! [here](https://colin-sanders.shinyapps.io/shinydash).

-Do you have questions? feel free to reach me from my [contact page][contact].
+Do you have questions? feel free to reach out to me on [LinkedIn][LinkedIn].

 Have a great day!!